RazviOverflow/libTTThwart/README.md

 ## Caveats

 Please bear in mind the present library is still under development and has been tested only on certain environments.
 It's strongly recommended to **NOT USE IT** in production environments, or your main operating system.
-Keep in mind the library persintently checks for existence of certain environment variables and files, **and it has system-wide range**.
-This is, it could affect normal behaviour of your system, e.g. the boot stage of the OS before $HOME variable is defined.
+Keep in mind the library persistently checks for existence of certain environment variables and files, **and it has system-wide range**.
+This is, it could affect normal behavior of your system, e.g. the boot stage of the OS before $HOME variable is defined.

 ## Context

-LD_PRELOAD allows dynamically linked function hooking.
+Linux GNU dynamic linker/loader allows dynamic linking and loading of shared objects (shared libraries).

 You might consider LD_PRELOAD a security hole but it is actually secured since it won't work if ruid != euid.

-Shared libraries specified in **/etc/ ld.so.preload** are loaded **before** those from LD_PRELOAD.
+In order to not suffer from that restriction one can specify shared libraries **/etc/ld.so.preload** file.

-Statistically linked libraries are immune to LD_PRELOAD as well as functions defined within the very source code.
+Statistically linked libraries are immune to dynamic linking.

-### Here you can find very useful LD_PRELOAD information:
+### Here you can find very useful LD_PRELOAD or /etc/ld/.so.preload information:

 * http://www.goldsborough.me/c/low-level/kernel/2016/08/29/16-48-53-the_-ld_preload-_trick/
 * https://rafalcieslak.wordpress.com/2013/04/02/dynamic-linker-tricks-using-ld_preload-to-cheat-inject-features-and-investigate-programs/